smizell/verbose/docs/specification.rst

 6. ``method`` - HTTP method for the action
 7. ``bodyParams`` - An array of available body parameters
 8. ``href`` - URL for the action
+9. ``mapsTo`` - An array of Verbose Paths to map a action to another property
+10. ``typesOf`` - For pointing to another semantic or schema for the action

 Example
 #######